Taxes

 GLACIER Tax Prep (GTP) is web-based tax preparation software designed to help prepare a U.S. federal Nonresident Alien Income Tax Return (Form 1040NR or 1040NR-EZ) and Form 8843.
 UW–Madison student employees can obtain a Tax Summary Report through your Glacier Payroll Account.
 This report will provide your tax residency status to help you determine what status to file your taxes under.
 More information on filing taxes in the U.S. can be found here on the University of Wisconsin Service Center’s website.

-Individuals who had a Glacier account provided by the University of Wisconsin during 2021 may access GTP directly through their existing Glacier account if they wish to obtain free access to the GTP software.
+Individuals who had a Glacier account provided by the University of Wisconsin may access GTP directly through their existing Glacier account if they wish to obtain free access to the GTP software.

-Federal tax returns (Forms 1040NR or 1040NR-EZ), Form 8843, and state tax returns should not be submitted to the University of Wisconsin.
+Federal tax returns (Form 1040NR), Form 8843, and state tax returns should not be submitted to the University of Wisconsin.

 Individuals with questions while preparing their tax return through GTP should contact the GTP support team.
 Help links are available on all pages within the GTP website.
 Individuals who do not wish to use GTP to prepare their federal income tax return may obtain tax forms and more information directly from the Internal Revenue Service website.